aditya432-aiml/Python-Flask-Todo-App/README.md

 # Python-Flask-Todo-App
-This is a todo web app made using flask.
+This is a flask-powered to-do web application.